gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.6.3.0 2013/07/05 Grouped all unit tests into test suites. v1.6.2.0 2013/07/05 Re-added argsPtr assignment which was removed in last commit and caused Rx.Run() to crash on every call. v1.6.1.0 2013/07/05 Added destructor debug messages.
+v1.6.4.0 2013/07/05 Added 'SpasticInput' unit tests.
+Added Doxygen '@brief' tags to documentation in `Clide-Cmd.h`.
+Added more documentation.
+Added C++ check to Clide-Port.cpp.
+Added port-specific code for PSoC5/5LP `printf()` functions in `Clide-Port.hpp`.
+Renamed namespace in Clide-MemMang from 'MemMang' to 'Clide'.
+Put MemMang functions inside a class.
+Added unit tests for commands with both parameters and options.
+1 unit test currently failing. v1.6.3.0 2013/07/05 Grouped all unit tests into test suites. v1.6.2.0 2013/07/05 Re-added argsPtr assignment which was removed in last commit and caused Rx.Run() to crash on every call. v1.6.1.0 2013/07/05 Added destructor debug messages.
 Add macro to enable/disable automatic help generation.
 Removed static global variables in Rx class and put them in Rx.Run() instead.
 This fixed the issues with some of the unit tests failing.